codeforsanjose/CycleSafe/readme.md

 **Installing into a virtual evironment is highly recommended!**

 1. install python 2.7
-2. install pip and python-dev (to get django)
+2. install pip and (if using Linux) python-dev
 3. > python get-pip.py

-   > pip install python-dev
+   > Linux users: pip install python-dev

 4. Install requirements.
  For local mode only: